oplS17projects/Labyrinth/README.md

 * The ```draw-maze.rkt``` library provided the ability to draw the maze and render the sprite inside the maze.
 * The ```music-player.rkt``` library provided the data structure for the music player.

-###Key Code Excerpts
+### Key Code Excerpts

 This project uses many of the concepts we have learned in this class, such as...

 - Data abstraction:

 Data abstraction is used in the maze structure, where the list describing the maze is hidden inside a maze object and only accessible via accessor functions.
+Shown below are the constructor for the maze and a set of accessor functions for it.

 ``` racket
 (define (maze-constructor dimension)